BOOKS

 A picture of the North Atlantic's iron-gray waves under a wintry sun commands our gaze — and chills the blood.

-Walking Your Chicken in Paris With Style: A Pictorial Guide
+Walking Your Chicken in Paris: A Pictorial Guide [LIFE.com]

 Georgia O'Keeffe: Invincible [LIFE.com]